wandb/docs/docs/guides/hosting/iam/identity_federation.md

 * In the **Authentication** option, press `Set up JWT Issuer`
 * Add the JWT issuer URL in the text box and press `Create`

-W&B will automatically look for a OIDC discovery document at the path `${ISSUER_URL}/.well-known/oidc-configuration`, and try to fand so forthh the JSON Web Key Set (JWKS) from a relevant URL in the discovery document.
+W&B will automatically look for a OIDC discovery document at the path `${ISSUER_URL}/.well-known/oidc-configuration`, and try to find the JSON Web Key Set (JWKS) at a relevant URL in the discovery document.
 The JWKS is used for real-time validation of the JWTs to ensure that those have been issued by the relevant identity provider.

 ## Using the JWT to access W&B